Haivision/srt-rfc/draft-sharabayko-mops-srt.md

   for live streaming across different SRT implementations.
 A change or variation of the settings will break compatibility between two parties.

 This combination of settings allows live streaming with a constant latency ({{srt-latency}}).
 The receiving end will not "fall behind" in time by waiting for missing packets.
-However, the data integrity might not be ensured, if packets or retransmitted packets do not arrive within the expected time frame.
-Audio or video interruption can occur, but the overall latency is maintained and does not grow up over time whenever packets are missing.
+However, data integrity might not be ensured if packets or retransmitted packets do not arrive within the expected time frame.
+Audio or video interruption can occur, but the overall latency is maintained and does not increase over time whenever packets are missing.

-## File Transmission Use Case {#file-transmission-use-case}
+## File Transmission {#file-transmission-use-case}

-This section describes the use case of file transmission as well as provides configuration examples.
+This section describes the use case of file transmission and provides configuration examples.

 The usage of both message and buffer modes ({{data-transmission-modes}}) is possible in this case.
-For both modes, Timestamp-Based Packet Delivery (TSBPD) ({{tsbpd}}) and Too-Late Packet Drop (TLPKTDROP) ({{too-late-packet-drop}}) mechanisms must be turned off while congestion control should be set to file transfer congestion control (FileCC) ({{fileCC}).
+For both modes, Timestamp-Based Packet Delivery (TSBPD) ({{tsbpd}}) and Too-Late Packet Drop (TLPKTDROP) ({{too-late-packet-drop}}) mechanisms must be turned off, while congestion control must be set to "file transfer congestion control" (FileCC) ({{fileCC}).

-When TSBPD is disabled, each packet gets the timestamp at the time it is sent by the SRT sender.
-A packet being sent for the first time will have different timestamp than a corresponding retransmitted packet.
+When TSBPD is disabled, each packet gets timestamped with the time it is sent by the SRT sender.
+A packet being sent for the first time will have a timestamp different from that of a corresponding retransmitted packet.
 In contrast to the live streaming case, the timing of packets' delivery, when sending files, is not critical.
 The most important thing is data integrity.
-Therefore TLPKTDROP mechanism must be disabled in this case.
+Therefore the TLPKTDROP mechanism must be disabled in this case.
 No data is allowed to be dropped, because this will result in corrupted files with missing data.
 The retransmission of missing packets has to happen until the packets are finally acknowledged by the SRT receiver.

-The file transfer congestion control (FileCC) will take care of using the available link bandwidth for maximum transfer speed.
+The file transfer congestion control (FileCC) mechanism will take care of using the available link bandwidth for maximum transfer speed.

 ### File Transmission in Buffer Mode {#file-transmission-use-case-buffer}

-The original UDT protocol {{GHG04b}} used buffer mode ({{transmission-mode-buffer}}) to send files and the same is possible in SRT.
-The mode was designed to transmit one file per connection.
-For a single file transmission, a socket is opened, a file is transmitted and then the socket is closed.
-This procedure is repeated for each single file to follow as the receiver cannot distinguish between two files in a continuous data stream.
+The original UDT protocol {{GHG04b}} used buffer mode ({{transmission-mode-buffer}}) to send files, and the same is possible in SRT.
+This mode was designed to transmit one file per connection.
+For a single file transmission, a socket is opened, a file is transmitted, and then the socket is closed.
+This procedure is repeated for each subsequent single file, as the receiver cannot distinguish between two files in a continuous data stream.

-The buffer mode is not suitable for the transmission of many small files since for every file a new connection has to be established.
+Buffer mode is not suitable for the transmission of many small files since for every file a new connection has to be established.
 To initiate a new connection, at least two round-trip times (RTTs) for the handshake exchange are required ({{handshake-messages}}).

 It is also important to note that the SRT protocol does not add any information to the data being transmitted.
-The file name or any auxiliary information can be declared separately by the sending application, e.g., in a form of Stream ID Extension Message ({{sec-hsext-streamid}}).
+The file name or any auxiliary information can be declared separately by the sending application, e.g., in the form of a Stream ID Extension Message ({{sec-hsext-streamid}}).

 ### File Transmission in Message Mode

-If the message mode ({{transmission-mode-msg}}) is used for the file transmission, the application should either segment the file into several messages, or use one message per file.
+If message mode ({{transmission-mode-msg}}) is used for the file transmission, the application should either segment the file into several messages, or use one message per file.
 The size of an individual message plays an important role on the receiving side since the size of the receiver buffer should be large enough to store at least a single message entirely.

-In the case of file transfer in message mode, the file name, segmentation rules or any auxiliary information can be specified separately by both sending and receiving applications.
-The SRT protocol does not provide the exact way to do it.
-This could be done, e.g., by means of setting the file name, etc., in the very first message of a message sequence followed by the file itself.
+In the case of file transfer in message mode, the file name, segmentation rules, or any auxiliary information can be specified separately by both sending and receiving applications.
+The SRT protocol does not provide a specific way of doing this.
+It could be done by setting the file name, etc., in the very first message of a message sequence, followed by the file itself.

 When designing an application for SRT file transfer, it is also important to be aware of the delivery order of the received messages.
 This can be set by the Order Flag as described in {{data-pkt}}.

 # Security Considerations